-The type of help you’ll need in taking care of your dog will depend mainly on what their needs are.
+The type of help you’ll need in taking care of your dog will depend mainly on their needs.
 For example, anywhere from 20-40% of dogs suffer from separation anxiety.
-If your dog is destructive or restless when you’re away, you might want to consider a pet-sitter to come and spend time with them each day.
+If your dog is destructive or restless when you’re away, you might want to consider a pet sitter to come and spend time with them daily.

 - Interacting/playing with the dog

 - Staying overnight (if necessary)

 When you determine your dog’s needs and your own needs surrounding your schedule, you’ll have a better idea of the type of service you’ll need to hire to make your dog comfortable.

 Where to find qualified care for your dog

 There are plenty of ways to find quality care for your dog, including utilizing the help of people you trust.
 Again, consider your dog’s needs regarding the person/people you choose.
 For example, you might not want your 13-year-old neighbor to come pet-sit if your dog has a medical condition and needs medication administered.
 Instead, you may opt for someone with experience with pets or someone you trust, including family and friends.
 If you’re looking for someone to care for your dog on a more long-term basis, one of the best things you can do is to look online.
 There are multiple websites dedicated to finding people for pet care:

 While each of these sites is different, they all allow you to talk about what you’re looking for, make it known if your pet has any special needs, and even let select specific qualifications for those coming into your home to take care of your dog.